Chat with us, powered by LiveChat

 You might want to find out about:

 Having many personal experiences does not automatically qualify someone to be trustworthy.
-On the other hand, someone who is spiritually and emotionally mature can be a great tripsitter with just a little bit of psychedelic experience.
+On the other hand, someone who is spiritually and emotionally mature can be a great tripsitter with just a little familiarity with psychedelic realms.

-If you want to take a big dose of mushrooms, you’ll want to seek a sitter who has experience holding space for these types of journeys.
+If you want to take a big dose of mushrooms, you’ll want to seek a sitter who has held space for these types of journeys.
 You may want to ask your potential sitter: What's the most challenging experience they've supported and how did they handle it?

 Look for lived experience and the confidence that comes along with it.